juliacaratta/data_science_portfolio/README.md

 ## Professional profile

-💻 Currently working with Data Science.
+💻 Currently working in Data Science

-🔍 Experience with Data Analysis and Business Intelligence.
+🔍 Extensive experience in Data Analysis and Business Intelligence

+🕵🏻‍♀️ Proficient in Fraud Detection and Suspicious Behavior Analysis

 🎓 Chemical Engineering Degree.

-🧩 I have 2+ years of experience in developing end-to-end Predictive Monitoring models and rules.
+🧩 Since January 2022, I have been developing end-to-end predictive monitoring models and rules, from data collection to deployment and evaluation.

 ## Skills & Tools